It can take time to adjust to life after a diagnosis of lymphoma, but there is support available.

 - home tutoring or a hospital teaching service

-- keeping you informed about what’s going on at school
+- keeping you updated with what’s going on at school

-- helping you to stay in contact with other pupils
+- helping you stay in contact with classmates

-- helping you to settle back in when you’re well enough to return to school.
+- helping you to settle back in when you’re well enough to return.

-You may be eligible for Disabled Students’ Allowance to help with any additional costs caused by your lymphoma and its treatment or side effects.
-This can be used towards expenses such as travel costs to and from medical appointments or any special equipment you need).
+You might also be eligible for Disabled Students’ Allowance to help with any additional costs you have because of your lymphoma and its treatment or side effects.
+This can be used towards expenses such as travel costs to and from medical appointments or any special equipment you need.

-Even if it is generally safe for you to drive, you might feel tired on days that you have treatment.
-If possible, arrange for someone to drive you to and from appointments.
+Even if it is usually safe for you to drive, you might feel tired on days that you have treatment.
+It can be helpful to arrange for someone to drive you to and from appointments.
 If you don’t have a friend or family member who can help with this, speak to your GP or nurse specialist.
 They might know about any hospital or local community travel support services available to you.

 In England, Scotland and Wales, you must tell the DVLA about your lymphoma if:

-- you develop any conditions that affect your brain or nervous system (for example, cancer-related cognitive impairment, peripheral neuropathy or CNS lymphoma)
+- you are affected by anything that affects your brain or nervous system, for example ‘chemo brain’ (cancer-related cognitive impairment), peripheral neuropathy or CNS lymphoma

-- your doctor has expressed concerns about your fitness to drive
+- your doctor has raised concerns about your fitness to drive

-- you can only drive a specially adapted vehicle or a certain type of vehicle
+- you need a specially adapted or a certain type of vehicle

 - your medication causes side effects that might make it unsafe for you to drive